Roseann Mayer, Author

 roseann mayer, author

-A Writer at Heart, A Storyteller by Choice
+A Writer at Heart, A Witness by Calling

 Now I live by the sea in La Paz, Mexico, where the desert meets the water.
-I walk the beaches with my husband, Ken, and our dogs, Miss G and Gus; I’m learning Spanish one café at a time, and most evenings we cook whatever the Sea of Cortez gives us.
+I walk the shoreline with my husband, Ken, and our dogs, Miss G and Gus; I am learning Spanish one imperfect sentence at a time; most evenings we cook whatever the Sea of Cortez offers.

 When you set your story loose on the wind, you never quite know how it will land.
 These early readers sent their words back like rain on dry ground—grace, grit, and hope carried on the prairie air.
 Their voices are the first blessings to touch Bones Beneath the Prairie, and I’m humbled to share them with you here.